 Another thing you need to know if you want to experience this type of bathing is to behave.
 Why?
 Because Japan has several etiquettes and manners to follow when taking a bath in an onsen.
 Therefore, it would be better to know those unacceptable behaviors, especially if it is your first time to visit one of Japan’s onsens.

-What NOT to do in an Onsen?
+What NOT to do in a Hotspring in Japan (Onsen)?

 - No swimsuits inside the bathing tub.
 You should go to the bath naked.
 This is a Japanese tradition so you have to follow.
 You do not have to be ashamed because people don’t really care.
 Though the onsen facilities provide a towel for drying your body, you should not dip in the hot waters with the towel.
 This is very unethical.